JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ## 4. Evolving the model

 Any ABM model should have at least one and at most two step functions.
-An _agent step function_ is required by default.
+A _model step function_ is required by default.
+The model step function should accept only one argument, that is the model object.

-Such an agent step function defines what happens to an agent when it activates.
+Optionally, we can also provide an _agent step function_, which defines what happens to an agent when it activates.
-Sometimes we also need a function that changes all agents at once, or changes a model property.
-In such cases, we can also provide a _model step function_.

 An agent step function should only accept two arguments: first, an agent object, and second, a model object.

-The model step function should accept only one argument, that is the model object.
+Sometimes models are simple enough that changing agent properties is all that's required.
-To use only a model step function, users can use the built-in [`dummystep`](@ref) as the agent step function.
+In these cases, users can use the built-in [`dummystep`](@ref) as the model step function, to ignore any dynamics here.

 After you have defined these two functions, you evolve your model with `step!`:
 ```@docs